fixiecoding/UK-Fundraising-Salesforce-App/README.md

 This repo contains all code,

-Milestones PM is published by Third Sector IT and is Copyright (c) 2012 Third Sector IT.
+UK Fundraising Salesforce App is published by Third Sector IT and is Copyright (c) 2012 Third Sector IT.

 The app is available via the [GPL2 license](http://www.gnu.org/licenses/gpl-2.0.html).
 Contributions welcome.